- What is an e-commerce search and how it works?

 A better understanding of customers

-A good search function can help you to understand your customer’s buying behavior and also attract more customers to the website, which can lead to increased sales and revenue.
+A good search solution can help you to understand your customer’s buying behavior and also attract more customers to the website, which can lead to increased sales and revenue.
+This is possible thanks to search analytics which should be a part of every good search and discovery solution.
+It can show you exact search data for each popular keyword, reveal the most common search words, and help you understand your strengths and weaknesses, among many other useful data.

 Greater competitive advantage